MarcinOrlowski/laravel-api-response-builder/README.md

 ## Overriding built-in messages ##

-At the moment Response Builder provides few built-in messages (see [src/ErrorCode.php](src/ErrorCode.php)): one is used for success code `0` and another serves as fallback message for codes without mapping.
-If for any reason you want to override them, simply map these codes in your `map` config:
+At the moment Response Builder provides few built-in messages (see [src/ErrorCode.php](src/ErrorCode.php)): one is used for success code `0` and anothers provide fallback message for codes without custom mapping.
+If for any reason you want to override them, simply map these codes in your `map` config using codes from package resrved range:

      MarcinOrlowski\ResponseBuilder\ErrorCode::OK => 'my_messages.ok',